Jonathan Sumner Evans

 • Streamlined our support team's ability to chat directly with users by building a Chatwoot bot in Go.

-• Reverse-engineered the LinkedIn Messaging API and implemented a LinkedIn bridge in Python.
+• Reverse-engineered the LinkedIn messaging API and implemented a LinkedIn bridge in Python.

 • Measured message send latency and reliability by instrumenting bridge metrics.
 Built a service to process those metrics and send them to BigQuery.